-Input Field Description Analysis Input FMV (Closed-End) Lease w/ Loan Purchase TRAC (Open-End) Lease TRAC (Open-End) Lease w/ Cash Purchase TRAC (Open-End) Lease w/ Loan Purchase Tax-Exempt Lease Purchase (Cash) The default is a cash purchase.
-Monetize Tax Credit?
-Binary field indicating if the commercial vehicle (45W) tax credit should be included in the analysis federal tax credit to the fleet as part of the procurement.
-Yes Sales Tax The tax to be paid as a percentage of the vehicles upfront purchase price at the time of purchase.
-The default is based on the vehicle N/A Include 12% excise tax on HD trucks?
-Binary field to indicate if the analysis should include the federal Heavy Highway Vehicle Use Tax for the "tractor" use case.
-N/A, as no HD trucks are present in the current fleet analysis.
+nput Field Description Analysis Input

+• FMV (Closed-End) Lease w/

+Loan Purchase

+TRAC (Open-End) Lease

+TRAC (Open-End) Lease w/

+Cash Purchase

+TRAC (Open-End) Lease w/

+Loan Purchase

+Tax-Exempt Lease Purchase

+(Cash)

+The default is a cash purchase.

+Binary field indicating if the

+Monetize Tax commercial vehicle (45W) tax credit

+Credit? should be included in the analysis Yes

+orounti federal tax credit to the fleet as part of

+the procurement.

+The tax to be paid as a percentage of

+the vehicles upfront purchase price at

+Sales Tax the time of purchase.
+N/A

+The default is based on the vehicle

+sales tax in the state selected.

+nclude 12% Binary field to indicate if the analysis

+excise tax on should include the federal Heavy N/A, as no HD trucks are present in

+excise tax on HD trucks?
+Highway Vehicle Use Tax for the the current fleet analysis.

+HD trucke?